Intro

 And here you see the Citrine turned into a table:

-I choose a light oak wood for my table because it is not too expensive and is easy to work with.
+I chose a light oak wood for my table because it is not too expensive and is easy to work with.
 The light color of the table makes for a nice contrast with the dark parts of the Citrine.

 I had the miter cuts of the frame done at a wood store.
 I told them to make sure the inner width to be 37 cm.
 This turned out to be to tight a fit for the Citrine.
 I had to sand the four sides a little bit to make the Citrine fit.